defano/wyldcard/README.md

 #### Part containers

 Like variables, a part can also be used to store value.
 When placing a value into a field, the text of the field is changed.
-However, when placing a value into a button, card, background or stack, the part's `contents` property is changed.
-The `contents` property does not affect these part's appearance in any way, and can only be seen or edited from the "Info..." dialog in the "Objects" menu.
-One exception: When dealing with `menu` styled buttons, the `contents` property determines the list of menu items available in the menu.
+However, when placing a value into a button, card, background or stack, the part's `contents` property is changed (the `contents` property does not affect these part's appearance in any way, and can only be seen / edited from the "Info..." dialog in the "Objects" menu).
+One exception: When dealing with `popup` styled buttons (combo boxes), the `contents` property determines the list of menu items available in the popup.

-In HyperCard, a value could only be placed into button or field parts; WyldCard allows values to be placed into cards, backgrounds and stacks, too.
+In HyperCard, a value could only be placed into button or field parts; WyldCard allows values to be placed into card, background and stack objects, too.

 For example: